bounswe/bounswe2018group4/README.md

 <p align="center">
   <ins><i>"We are not makers of history.
 We are made by history."</i></ins> (Martin King Luther, Jr)

-  Wouldn't it be nice to see the power that shaped us for centuries?
+ <center> Wouldn't it be nice to see the power that shaped us for centuries?
 Your homeland, your school or even your neighbourhood...
   Life is all about stories and people.
-And we love both of them!
+And we love both of them! </center>

   Our new project will enlighten your vision and knowledge of history.
 Soon, you'll be able to,